Found yourself saying “I can’t get approved for a loan?” Learn your alternative options below.

 - Increase your credit limit on a card or two, and then don’t use it.
 That way you’re using a smaller percentage of your available credit.

 - Open a card with a low-interest or zero-interest rate introductory offer.
 Transfer just as much of your outstanding balances as you can repay during the offer’s active period, then pay it off before your rates go up.

 - Write a letter of goodwill explaining your extenuating circumstances.
 Ask the lender or credit provider to remove the debt in exchange for repayment.

 - Hire a credit repair service (and make sure it’s reputable).

-Remember that when you're in the process of fixing your credit, taking on a new loan isn't usually the best idea.
-And that's fine if you can wait to apply for a loan with a loan provider until your credit score is higher, but if you need money now, you might need to consider alternatives.
+Remember that when you’re in the process of fixing your credit, taking on a new loan isn’t usually the best idea.
+And that’s fine if you can wait to apply for a loan with a loan provider until your credit score is higher, but if you need a loan but keep getting declined, you might need to consider alternatives.

 Get the Money You Need and Fix Your Credit – Advice for Homeowners

-If you have equity in your home, you might be able to use it to get the cash you need and bring your credit score up at the same time.
-And no, we're not talking about a home equity loan or HELOC.
-(Chances are good that you've already tried that anyway.)
+If you have equity in your home, you might be able to use it to get the cash you need and bring your low credit score up at the same time.
+And no, we’re not talking about a home equity loan or HELOC.
+(Chances are good that you’ve already tried that anyway.)

 You might be at the point where you’ve considered selling, which definitely would let you collect your equity.
 But even if you can afford to move, do you really want to go through the painful process of leaving your home?

-Thanks to our solutions at EasyKnock.
-You can sell your property to us and collect the equity you've built.
-But instead of moving, you stay on as a tenant and keep paying rent until you're ready to sell your home or move.
+If you need a loan but keep getting declined for various reasons, you can sell your property through a sale-leaseback option and collect the equity you’ve built.
+But instead of moving, you stay on as a tenant and keep paying rent until you’re ready to sell your home or move.

 Break the Debt Cycle